nyex/energy-tracking/README.md

 $ ent draw
 ```

-This will spit the hourly average on a two-column .csv file.
-This new file will be called `av-energy.csv` (or whatever you named it in the config file) and will have `HOUR,ENERGY` as header.
+This will spit the hourly average to a two-column .csv file (the file will get overwritten every time you run this).
+This file will be called `av-energy.csv` (or whatever you named it in the config file) and will have `HOUR,ENERGY` as header.

 [graph-cli](https://github.com/mcastorina/graph-cli) is used for the generation of a chart in .png format.
 You can also fiddle with options in line 92 of the script to change color, font size and whatnot (check the tool repo for more info).
 I happen to like orange.